MarcAnthony-WebDev/Expenses-Tracker/README.md

 # Expenses-Tracker
-App to help keep track of your expenses
+App to help keep track of your expenses using React.js